-The Fine Line Music Café is located in the heart of the Warehouse District in downtown Minneapolis.
+The Fine Line is located in the heart of the Warehouse District in downtown Minneapolis.
 The club is in the main level of the Consortium building, which was built in 1907 and is considered a historic site.

 The concept was an immediate success.
-In their opening months, The Fine Line featured many well known performers: Cowboy Junkies, Indigo Girls, Edie Brickel, Mary Chapin-Carpenter and Sheila E were just a few of the musicians to play at the club in the early days.
+In their opening months, The Fine Line featured many well-known performers: Cowboy Junkies, Indigo Girls, Edie Brickel, Mary Chapin-Carpenter and Sheila E were just a few of the musicians to play at the club in the early days.
 Even Prince was seen hanging out listening and playing at the club.
 The Fine Line quickly became known as “The Premier Music Club In Town.”

 Soon after, the nightclub business took off.
-The Fine Line introduced an award winning Sunday Gospel Brunch.
+The Fine Line introduced an award-winning Sunday Gospel Brunch.
 The brunch was the first of its kind in the Twin Cities area and was a running tradition here for ten years.

 On October 7, 1999 Grammy award winner and Platinum record selling artist Sheryl Crow played at the club for the movie release of Dill Scallion, which she produced the music for. entry

-Just after celebrating its 15-year anniversary, The Fine Line saw more changes.
+Just after celebrating its 15-year anniversary, the Fine Line saw more changes.
 On February 17, 2003 a pyrotechnics accident lit the ceiling on fire.
 Luckily, everyone made it out safely due to the professional staff and their quick response.
 However, the club was not so lucky and sustained tremendous amounts of smoke, water, and fire damage and had to be completely gutted.
 This process and the subsequent new construction began the very next day.
 Unfortunately, that same week brought tragedy to two other clubs in the country and our hearts go out to their friends and families.

-The construction on the club took five months and included many upgrades; new sound and lights, new stage, a state-of-the art audio/visual experience, in addition to some exciting aesthetic changes such as: a new concrete bar, acoustic ceiling tiles, new flooring, and a whole new color scheme.
+The construction on the club took five months and included many upgrades; new sound and lights, new stage, a state-of-the-art audio/visual experience, in addition to some exciting aesthetic changes such as: a new concrete bar, acoustic ceiling tiles, new flooring, and a whole new color scheme.
 With the new construction we have also met and exceeded the code criteria and are very proud that we will continue to provide a safe and fun environment for our customers to enjoy live music.

-Two other musical events have stood out at The Fine Line over the last few years.
+Two other musical events have stood out at the Fine Line over the last few years.
 On April 13, 2004 the much heralded alternative rock group, The Pixies, kicked off their world reunion tour with a two day practice session followed with a concert at the club filmed in the movie: Loud QUIET Loud.
-On June 7th 2007 the number one group in the country, Maroon 5, play a six city “club tour” which featured a stop at The Fine Line.
+On June 7th 2007 the number one group in the country, Maroon 5, play a six-city “club tour” which featured a stop at the Fine Line.
 The show was played acoustically due to a last minute change with some of the band members. stage

-Over the past 25 years The Fine Line has seen thousands of nationally and regionally known acts grace its stage; Ben Harper, Alanis Morissette, John Mayer, Buddy Guy, The Neville Brothers, Amos Lee, The Black Keys, The Avett Brothers, Raphael Saadiq, Lady Gaga, as well as playing host to various corporate clients; Microsoft, Target, RBC, Best Buy, Universal Records and has been the venue for many charity and non-profit events;35W Bridge Fundraiser, Children’s Cancer Research Fund (CCRF), and many more.
+Over the past 25 years the Fine Line has seen thousands of nationally and regionally known acts grace its stage; Ben Harper, Alanis Morissette, John Mayer, Buddy Guy, The Neville Brothers, Amos Lee, The Black Keys, The Avett Brothers, Raphael Saadiq, Lady Gaga, as well as playing host to various corporate clients; Microsoft, Target, RBC, Best Buy, Universal Records and has been the venue for many charity and non-profit events;35W Bridge Fundraiser, Children’s Cancer Research Fund (CCRF), and many more.